BP-H/whateverOpensSourceUntitledCoLoL/README.md

 🚨 TRANSPARENCY & DISCLAIMER 🚨

 • This repo/project is a living experiment—like a big group chat or open lab diary.
-• Most rules, ideas, and drafts here started as real-time brainstorming with GPT, not official company policy!
+• Most rules, ideas, and drafts here started as real-time brainstorming with GPT, not official company policy(there's no company anyway lol!
-• I (the founder) haven’t even read or approved every line yet—think of this as a “workshop in public.”
+• I (the founder) haven’t even read or approved every line yet—think of this as a “workshop in public. not even half”
-• Everything here is an evolving draft: values, minting rules, split laws, and proposals are all open to review and change.
+• Everything here is an evolving draft: values, minting rules, split laws, and proposals are all open to review and change and also a notebook for the next agent knowledge files.
 • Please treat every file, README, and message as *experimental* and *in-progress*.
 • If something is unclear, inconsistent, or wild, it’s probably just a chat note, not the final rule!
 ```